mechmotum/mechmotum.github.io/content/libretexts-wrapup.rst

 The Future
 ==========

-- Hub will continue to run for LIbreTexts and UC Davis
+- Hub will continue to run for LibreTexts and UC Davis

 Students getting jobs & grad school
 ===================================